Malekal4699/LightsHUD/README.md

 - TBD

 ## Known Issues
-* I can't do a color picker yet, so you have to enter the light in a #xxxxxx format for it to work.
 * The position of the icons needs to be adjusted according to the size of the token.

 ## License